aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 If admin hides a primary photo:

 * Another visible photo should become primary if available.
-* If fewer than 2 visible photos remain, the profile should become invalid/incomplete or hidden until fixed.
+* If no visible primary photo can be assigned, profile validity must be rechecked.
+* If the profile was never completed and required photo rules are not satisfied, keep `Profile.completion_status = incomplete`.
+* If the profile was previously complete and required photo rules are no longer satisfied, set `Profile.completion_status = invalid`.
+* Do not use hidden as a profile completion status.

 ### Blurred previews